DavidSchirduan/DavidSchirduan.github.io/_posts/2022-01-11-BonesDeepHistoryFuture.md

 |![/images/posts/bonesHistory_2018tank.jpg](/images/posts/bonesHistory_2018tank.jpg)|![/images/posts/bonesHistory_2018tank.jpg](/images/posts/bonesHistory_2018tank.jpg)|![/images/posts/bonesHistory_2018operation.jpg](/images/posts/bonesHistory_2018operation.jpg)|

-The [South Carolina Acquarium](https://scaquarium.org/) is not only a cool place to take your family, but they do tons of neat environment work all over the lowcountry.
+The [South Carolina Acquarium](https://scaquarium.org/) is not only a cool place to take your family, but they do tons of neat environmental work all over the lowcountry.

 By this point Bone Marshes was already HEAVILY influenced by my experience growing up in the marshlands of South Carolina, but my brain was just starting to realize how rich and inspiring our local community and history would be.

-After Bone Marshes funded and shipped, I met Johnny ([@Odd_Johnisms](https://twitter.com/Odd_Johnisms))) and he wrote Lowcountry Crawl.
-Later Steven Bramlett join the team and we partnered with the [Lowcountry Action Comittee](https://www.lctakesaction.com/) to update the zine with even more local legends.
+After Bone Marshes funded and shipped, I met Johnny ([@Odd_Johnisms](https://twitter.com/Odd_Johnisms)) and he wrote Lowcountry Crawl.
+Later Steven Bramlett joined the team and we partnered with the [Lowcountry Action Comittee](https://www.lctakesaction.com/) to update the zine with even more local legends.

 We were so excited to be involved in our community and sharing its riches with folks via RPGs.
 It was a truly magical experience...but it also burned me out.
 I needed a change of pace, something a little more rediculous and silly...